shuai-xu/flink/docs/dev/table/catalog.md

 `FlinkInMemoryCatalog` is built in `flink-table` module.

-In order to use Hive-metastore-backed catalogs in Flink, users need to put the extra `flink-connector-hive` jar files in your lib directory or include it in your project.
+In order to use Hive-metastore-backed catalogs in Flink, users need to include `flink-connector-hive` jar in their projects.

 {% highlight xml %}
 <dependency>